-- 3. preferences are not supported at present.
-Schema preference ordering is the same as the order of processing by the TF compiler. - 4.
+- 3. preferences are not supported.
+Schema preference ordering is the same as the order of processing by the TF compiler, modified by a cost estimate. - 4.
 Only the consumable\strictly resource class is supported.
 Consideration of the value of the different resource classes is still necessary. - 5.
 Only the count resource type is supported.
 Consideration of the value of the different types is still necessary. - 6.
 The default\resources statement is not supported.
 The value of this statement is under consideration. - 7.
 The domain\rule statement is not supported.
-Also, O-Plan does not use Temporal Coherence information to inform its search choices. - 8. restricted compute condition support is available.
-The depends\on clauses cannot be given, and multiple\answers are not be supported.
-Note that a restriction on the types that may be stated for variables in schemas means that compute conditions may not be used in a very flexible way with numeric variables. - 9. meta\schemas and process\schemas are not supported. - 10.
-The event node type is not supported. - 11.
-The foreach and iterate node are not supported.
-An initial implementation is planned in which the definitions will only be supported in the case where the <general\set> argument is bound at schema select time.
-This will be most reliably assured by making this a set constant or by using an only\use\if condition to set the variable. - 12.
-The notepad is not supported.
+Also, O-Plan does not use Temporal Coherence information to inform its search choices. - 8.
+The plan\levels statement is not supported. - 9.
+Restricted compute condition support is available.
+The depends\on clause cannot be given, none of the predefined compute functions (see §7.18) are available, and the compute\condition statement is largely ignored.
+However, any Common Lisp function whose name would count as a (name) can be called, and multiple\answer is supported.
+(At present, the compute\condition statement is consulted only to see whether function are multiple\answer or not.)
+Moreover, provided that all the variables in the function arguments are bound by the time the condition is evaluated during schema selection, numeric computations may be freely performed.
+(After that, numeric values of variables must be members of the variable's type, and the only numeric types available are integer ranges.) - 10. meta\schemas and process\schemas are not supported. - 11.
+The event node type is not supported.

+12. The foreach and iterate node iteration is supported, but the iteration set(s) must be fully instantiated by the time the schema is selected.
+This can usually be accomplished by using only\use\if or compute conditions to bind the variables in the (iteration\set)(s).